 ABOUT

-FoodBridge builds bold collaborations for regenerative food and farming.
+FoodBridge builds collaborations for resilient agriculture.

 Established in 2021, FoodBridge is a non-profit initiative on MakeWay’s Shared Platform.